4. Draw Near unto Me

 Partaking of the Sacrament

 The sacrament is a time for reflection.
 We partake of the sacrament in remembrance of the atoning sacrifice of Jesus Christ for us and to renew our covenants.
 The sacrament can be a sacred time for us to reconcile and submit our will to God’s and be spiritually strengthened.
-This may require us to suspend thinking about our loved one and focus on our own spiritual strength.
-While it is natural to turn our thoughts during the sacrament to our loved ones and how their challenges are impacting us, we need to take the time during the sacrament to strengthen our relationship with God and the Savior.
+This may require us to suspend thinking about our loved ones and focus on our own spiritual strength.
+While it is natural to turn our thoughts during the sacrament to our loved ones and how their challenges are impacting us, we need to take the time during the sacrament to strengthen our relationships with God and the Savior.
 We, in turn, are spiritually strengthened through the enabling power of the Savior Jesus Christ.
 It is important to not let anything distract us from renewing our covenants with the Lord, not even the actions and choices of our loved ones.